 Today it’s a major tourist draw surrounded by elegant colonial restorations, restaurants and the Basilica Menor church, once the tallest structure in Havana.

-Insider tip: Explore the art galleries surrounding beautiful Plaza de San Francisco.
+Insider tip: Explore the art galleries surrounding the beautiful Plaza de San Francisco.

 Today it is surrounded by sidewalk cafés serenaded by talented musicians throughout the day and way into the night.